The Rime of King William

 "The Rime of King William" is an Old English poem that tells the death of William the Conqueror.
 The Rime was a part of the only entry for the year of 1087 (though improperly dated 1086) in the "Peterborough Chronicle/Laud Manuscript."
 In this entry there is a thorough history and account of the life of King William.
 The entry in its entirety is regarded "as containing the best contemporary estimate of William's achievements and character as seen by a reasonably objective Englishman" (Bartlett, 89).
 As a resource, earlier writers drew from this in a more literal sense, while later historians referred to it more liberally.
 The text in its original language can be found in The Peterborough Chronicle 1070–1154, edited by Cecily Clark.
 A modern translation can be found in the Anglo-Saxon Chronicles translated by G.N.
 Garmonsway.
 Seth Lerer has published a more recent modern translation of "The Rime of King William" in his article, "Old English and Its Afterlife," in The Cambridge History of Medieval English Literature.

 Text and translation

 Summary

 The Rime itself is short, and is more of a criticism of King William rather than praise of his reign.
 It also acts as a summation of that year's entry.
 The author appears to have chosen a few points that he may have found particularly interesting and turned them into a poem within the entry for the year.
-Depending on the editor's choice of line arrangement, the poem is somewhere between 17 and 32 lines long, depending on whether the editor arranges according to Old English alliterative meter or as rhyming couplets.
+The poem is somewhere between 17 and 32 lines long, depending on whether an editor arranges it according to Old English alliterative meter or as rhyming couplets.